 In August 2015, I had the incredible experience of giving birth to a child.
 That transformation, and the resulting human have drastically changed my life and my work as an artist.
 Being an artist and a mother is a challenge.
 Our babysitters demand higher pay than we do.
 But my work continues to call and invigorate me.
 Must I struggle to work in spite of being a "full-time mother"?
 Do I put artistry on hold?
 I am a mother and choreographer.
 Both.
 I seek to make that a supportive and beneficial relationship rather than letting these roles compete for my attention.
-Here are some ways I'm trying.

-Outside of the collective, I continue working in theater spaces and I often travel with my little companion.
+I continue working in theater spaces and I often travel with my little companion.
 I danced my way through late pregnancy.
 Family and volunteers sat with my 4 month old backstage every night during my first show back on the boards.
 He's ridden on my back and roamed the floor in rehearsals, slept on a bouncy chair between the seats, and nursed while gazing at his mother in sequined gold unitard, wig cap and rainbow eyelashes.
 And I am grateful every moment for the individuals and communities that have welcomed my choice to continue working, to bring my child along.
 It would not be possible without their embrace.
 If there were not such allies, I would not be working.

 About 9 months into motherhood, I started making instagram videos.
 It was a way to keep exploring artistically while spending lots and lots of time at home, totally at the service of my child's evolving needs.
 I explored the mundanities of this new life, the rhythm of a day of naptimes, and the necessity of empathy.
 This experiment was crucial in formatting the #mamaisamaker project.